 This program is a two-year (four consecutive semesters, followed by one summer) program leading to an Associate of Applied Science degree.
-It is approved by the New York State Education Department, and is fully accredited by the Commission on Accreditation in Physical Therapy Education.
+It is approved by the New York State Education Department, and is fully accredited by the American Physical Therapy Association.
 The program begins in the fall semester only.